-This spring, junior-year athletic training clinical experience provides athletic training students the opportunity to further develop their practical skills in athletic injury prevention and management.
-Students are assigned to either on- or off-campus settings and work as student athletic trainers providing direct team coverage under the supervision of certified athletic trainers.
-Prerequisites: Athletic training major, ATRN 226,384, and current CPR/FA certification.
+This spring, junior-year athletic training clinical experience provides athletic training students the opportunity to further develop their practical skills and competencies in athletic injury prevention and management.
+Students are assigned to clinical instructors, licensed and certified athletic trainers, either on- or off-campus to gain experience working with an athletic team.
+Prerequisites: ATRN 226, 384, and current CPR/FA certification.